Justification of Red List Category

 Radar data from 1993 and 1999-2001 across 13 sites indicates a 60-62% decline in numbers visiting Kaua`i, while recoveries of stranded young birds showed a 72% decline over the same time period (Day et al. 2000, 2003).
 Population models incorporating best estimates of breeding effort and success yielded a population decline of 3.2% annually (Ainley et al. 2001 in NSWG 2005).
 When variables estimating the anthropogenic mortality suffered by the species (predation, light attraction, and collision) were included, these models predicted a population decline of 30-60% over 10 years (Ainley et al. 2001 in NSWG 2005).
 Combining this with longer term declines owing to habitat loss, introduced predators, disorientation owing to urban lighting and collision with power-lines, the species is estimated to be declining at rates exceeding 50% over 47 years (three generations)

-It breeds at 160-1,200 m, apparently exhibiting habitat segregation from the Wedge-tailed Shearwater P. pacificus which is confined to lower altitudes (Ainley et al. 1997b).
-It usually nests in burrows associated with the root structure of trees, including Ohia lehua Metrosideros polymorpha, and a dominant understory of densely matted uluhe fern Dicranopteris linearis in montane mesic forests on steep slopes (Ainley et al. 1997b, T. Holmes in litt.
+It breeds at 160-1,200 m, apparently exhibiting habitat segregation from the Wedge-tailed Shearwater A. pacifica which is confined to lower altitudes and Hawaiian Petrel Pterodroma sandwichensis which tends to nest on cliffs above Newell's Shearwater (Ainley et al. 1997, D. Ainley in litt.
+2016), albiet it does breed alongside Wedge-tailed Shearwaters at the translocated colony (N. Holmes and A. Raine in litt.
+2016).
+It usually nests in burrows associated with the root structure of trees, including Ohia lehua Metrosideros polymorpha, and a dominant understory of densely matted uluhe fern Dicranopteris linearis in montane mesic forests on steep slopes (Ainley et al. 1997, T. Holmes in litt.
 2007), although a minority nest in tussock-grass (D. G. Ainley in litt.
 1999).
 Also recently found to nest in Sadleria cyatheoides dominated fern cover on East Maui (Wood and Bily 2008).
-Prior to the introduction of non-native predators, its nesting habitat was not restricted by the gradient of the slope (Ainley et al. 1997b).
+Prior to the introduction of non-native predators, its nesting habitat was not restricted by the gradient of the slope (Ainley et al. 1997), and it has recently been indicated that it can nest in potentially any habitat that is cat-free (Troy et al. 2016, D. Ainley in litt.
+2016).
 The breeding season begins in April, when birds return to prospect for nest sites and, following an exodus in late April, egg-laying in early June is highly synchronised (NSWG 2005).
 Pairs produce one egg, which is incubated for an average of 53-54 days, followed by a fledging period of 81-94 days (NSWG 2005).
 Most young fledge by November (Mitchell et al. 2005).
-The species's diet is not well known, although it is likely to consist of fish and squid (Mitchell et al. 2005).
+The species's diet is not well known, although it is likely to consist of fish and squid, particularly Purpleback Flying Squid and flyingfish (Mitchell et al. 2005, Ainley et al. 2014).
 It forages for hundreds of kilometres offshore, often in large, mixed species flocks associated with schools of large, predatory fish that drive prey species to the ocean surface (Mitchell et al. 2005, NSWG 2005).
 The age at first breeding is likely to be around six or seven years (Mitchell et al. 2005).